electroneumclassic/electroneum-classic/README.md

 * If you use the wallet with a Tor daemon via the loopback IP (eg, 127.0.0.1:9050), then use `--untrusted-daemon` unless it is your own hidden service.

-Example command line to start monerod through Tor:
+Example command line to start etncd through Tor:

     DNS_PUBLIC=tcp torsocks etncd --p2p-bind-ip 127.0.0.1 --no-igd